bjornBES/GamingCPU_Project/CPU/BCG16/BCG16-SPECS-CPU.md

 4. Return Value
    1. Move the return value to the appropriate register:
       1. HL register if it's a pointer.
-      2. AX register if it's an immediate value.
+      2. A register if it's an immediate value.
 5. Restore Registers
    1. Pop all registers using the [POPR](./instructions%20BCG16.md#special-instructions) instruction.
 6. Return from Function